 In addition to running your heating and cooling system judiciously, there are some simple things you can do to save energy while still keeping your home warmer in the winter and cooler in the summer.
 Following are some general tips to save energy heating and cooling your home.
 Not only will these help you cut your energy bills, they will be positive steps toward using energy more responsibly.
 (For more information, see How to Cool Your House Without Air Conditioning.)

-• Let air flow.
+• Let the air flow.
 Leaving doors open between rooms allows heated or cooled air to flow freely throughout the house.
 If you have more than one thermostat, however, treat areas serviced by each thermostat as distinct entities and shut doors between them.

-• Get the air where it’s needed.
+• Distribute the conditioned air to where it’s needed.
 If there’s a room in your house that isn’t being used, such as a guest room, don’t pay to heat and cool that space.
 Simply shut the registers or turn off the radiator in that room, and then close the door to keep your heated or cooled air in the more accessed parts of your home.
 However, never close registers if you have a heat pump (this will make it work harder) or shut off a room that contains a thermostat as this will provide inaccurate temperature readings for the rest of the house.

 • Rearrange your furniture.
 Take inventory of each room: Are large pieces of furniture or drapery blocking off registers and keeping heated and cooled air from circulating throughout the rest of the space?
 Consider moving anything obstructing your airflow.